 - BCR Liquidity Risk Manual: This document sets minimum standards for the identification, calculation, measuring, monitoring, steering, reporting and management of the liquidity risk of BCR Group.
 This policy lays out the governance, methodology and processes to be applied for the definition and management of liquidity risk which are defined in line with the principles and standards followed by Erste Group. - Methodology Handbook for Survival Period Analysis: The Survival Period Analysis represents a key instrument for assessing the insolvency risk; it targets a short-time horizon - within one year - and uses the dynamic stress testing methodology.
 SPA measures the period an entity is able to survive in case of a predefined liquidity crisis scenario.
-The RAS limit and warning level for SPA are applied to the net funding gap for one month.
 The net funding gap indicates the surplus of liquid assets that are still available after a crises period. - BCR Funds Transfer Pricing (FTP) Policy: The BCR Group's FTP system covers all liquidity-relevant pricing components to ensure all liquidity risks are adequately transfer-priced to business lines across major subsidiaries and currencies. - BCR Group Asset Encumbrance Management Policy: The primary objective of the BCR Group Asset Encumbrance Management Policy is to provide an overarching framework on governance, responsibilities and principles for managing, monitoring and reporting asset encumbrance in BCR Group.
 This policy shall ensure that within the process of steering asset encumbrance in BCR Group all risks related to the encumbering of assets are adequately assessed and monitored. - BCR Group Liquidity Management Policy: The main objective of this policy is to describe requirements that would ensure an appropriate liquidity management by establishing a robust liquidity management framework and requirements that should be applied to all entities within its scope.
 The document was created in compliance with the local regulatory requirements set out in the local legislation (e.g. NBR Regulation nr.
 5/2013 regarding prudential requirements for credit institutions, as further amended and completed) and standards/ principles defined in Group Liquidity Management Policy, which is the master policy document for establishing the liquidity management framework in Erste Group (EGB).

-Also, in BCR Limit Management Handbook, the Bank defines a comprehensive and accurate limit management framework, which should ensure the proper implementation of BCR's limit system in the day to day business.
-Thus, BCR has established a comprehensive liquidity risk limits framework which are monitored on a regular basis (weekly, monthly or quarterly) and reported to the management structure.
+Also, in BCR Limit Management Handbook, the Bank defines a comprehensive and accurate limit management framework, which should ensure the proper implementation of BCR's limit system in the day to day business, and is monitored on a regular basis (weekly, monthly or quarterly) and reported to the management structure.